d48/mstar-audio-player/README.md

 5. ~~Implement SASS for css pre-processing for variables and mixin use~~
 6. Cross-browser and platform solution
 7. mobile prototype
+8. use templating system for markup and dynamic loading of content.
+Look into jQuery templates, Underscore.js, Handlebars.js, Moustache.js and any other javascript templating engine.
+Compare.

 0.2 - Dev Notes
 ---